Colours, Cap, Tie and Badge history

 The Bath Club Colours

-According to an interview with T J Gandy in 1921 the first playing strip comprised of blue jerseys, white “knicks”, red stockings and red caps.
+According to an interview with T J Gandy in 1921 the first playing strip comprised of Blue jerseys, White shorts (known as “knicks”) Red socks and Red caps.

-As a result of T J Gandy’s influence from Windsor, the strip changed to Blue and Black although the Club crest still contains blue and red
+As a result of T J Gandy’s influence the strip changed to Blue and Black although the Club badge still contains Red.

 At a Management Committee Meeting on 18th June 1909, notice was given of an Annual General Meeting resolution that the Club colours be changed from White to Blue, Black and White.